 Along with the Minnesota Department of Natural Resources, South Dakota Fish and Game and staff from the Sisseton Wahpeton Oyate, the U.S. Army Corps of Engineers-led project delivery team completed a detailed fish sampling analysis in summer 2018.
-The team is now identifying and analyzing alternatives to determine a solution to the cessation of fish migration.
-The study will be completed in summer 2019.
+The team is finalizing the report, which identifies and analyzes alternatives to improve fish migration in the Little Minnesota River.

-The Corps entered into this project through the Tribal Partnership Program, which was authorized by Congress through Section 203 of the Water Resources Development Act of 2000, as amended.
-The Corps is authorized activities related to the study, design and construction of water resources development projects substantially benefiting Native American tribes.
+The Tribal Partnership Program (Section 203 of Water Resources Development Act 2000) authorizes activities related to the study, design and construction of water resources development projects substantially benefiting Native American tribes.
 The non-federal sponsor for this project is the Sisseton Wahpeton Oyate.

 Federal Funds Allocated to Date $250,000

 Pursuant to Section 1156 of the Water Resources Development Act of 1986, Public Law 99-662, as amended (33 U.S.C 2310), the non-federal cost share is waived up to $484,000.